Discipline-specific, never recycled

 The Pass Guarantee exists because our incentives should be aligned with yours, not against them.
 If you don't pass, your subscription extends free.
 We bet on the platform — you bet on yourself.

 If we say "1,150+ FE Civil questions," it's because we have 1,157.
-If we say "94% pass rate," it's our active subscriber rate.
+And we no longer publish a pass-rate percentage at all.
+We could not substantiate one to the standard we would want to be held to, so we took it down rather than leave a number up that you have no way to check.
 We don't combine bank counts to look bigger, we don't claim things we can't back, and we don't dress marketing copy in lab coats.

 The platform improves from the people using it.
 A flagged confusing solution gets rewritten.
 A reported gap in coverage becomes next quarter's content sprint.
 Your bug reports and feature requests land in our weekly review — not a marketing dashboard.